dmentre/re-demexp/condorcet/condorcet-architecture-design.md

 * Creation of an empty Condorcet matrix;
 * Update of a Condorcet matrix to take into account that candidate A winned over candidate B;
-* Sum of two Condorcet matrices into one of them.
+* Sum of two Condorcet matrices into one of them;
+* Over a given Condorcet matrix, is candidate A winning over candidate B?